EISy-as-Py/hardy/doc/gstarted.rst

 Data Preparation
 ----------------
 :code:`HARDy` is configured to input :code:`.csv` files only.
+Before starting your :code:`HARDy` run, make sure following conditions are met:
+    * Data files are only in :code:`.csv` format.
+    * The :code:`.csv` files must have a header of same length.
+    * The training data files must also include the labels in  their filenames.
+The labels should be unique and must not overlap.
+For example, label `core-shell sphere` for scattering model overlaps with the label `sphere`.
+This overlap should be avoided.
-Before starting your :code:`HARDy` run, make sure the data files are only in :code:`.csv` format.
-Moreover, the :code:`.csv` files must have a header of same length.
-Another parameter to keep in consideration is that all the data files must have same number of data rows.
+    * The data files must have same number of data rows.

 The wrapper function, :code:`run_hardy`, takes care of all the numerical and visual transformations along with hyperparameter tuning and CNN runs.